mozman/ezdxf/docs/source/tutorials/getting_data.rst

     try:
         doc = ezdxf.readfile("your_dxf_file.dxf")
     except IOError:
-        print(f'Not a DXF file or a generic I/O error.') sys.exit(1)
+        print(f"Not a DXF file or a generic I/O error.") sys.exit(1)
     except ezdxf.DXFStructureError:
-        print(f'Invalid or corrupted DXF file.')
+        print(f"Invalid or corrupted DXF file.")
         sys.exit(2)

-This works well with DXF files from trusted sources like AutoCAD or BricsCAD, for loading DXF files with minor or major flaws look at the :mod:`ezdxf.recover` module.
+This works well for DXF files from trusted sources like AutoCAD or BricsCAD, for loading DXF files with minor or major flaws look at the :mod:`ezdxf.recover` module.

 .. seealso::

-    :ref:`dwgmanagement`
+    - :ref:`dwgmanagement`
+    - :ref:`arch-usr`

 Layouts
 -------